scriniariii/CTF-Write-Ups/TryHackMe/Kenobi/Kenobi - CTF Write-Up.md

+Hi, here is how to successfully complete the machine https://tryhackme.com/r/room/kenobi

 Let's start by performing a scan with Nmap to identify the services running on the target system.
 This scan reveals several open ports:

 Port 21 (FTP): This indicates that ProFTPD, a File Transfer Protocol (FTP) server, is running.
 FTP allows users to upload and download files between computers.<br><br>